 - SIDRA Standard Right software setup using Right-Hand traffic rule and Metric units.

 - SIDRA US HCM software setup using Right-hand traffic rule and US Customary units.

-At the end of your Module, we will ask you to complete and submit a Training Evaluation Survey so we can get feedback on your experience.
+We will ask you to complete and submit a Training Evaluation Survey so we can get feedback on your experience.
 The information and feedback you provide is valuable for us in designing and improving our programs.